housework-robot/main/S06_robot_side/S06E04_anatomy_wheel_legged_mushibot.md

 # Anatomy of Mushibot, Another Wheel-legged Robot

-# 1. Objectives
+## 1. Objectives

-In the last article, we studied [Stack-force's wheel-legged robot](https://gitee.com/StackForce/bipedal_wheeled_robot).
+In the last blog, we studied [Stack-force's wheel-legged robot](https://gitee.com/StackForce/bipedal_wheeled_robot).
 What boards, modules, and chips are used, how are they wired together, and how to write program to access them.

-In this article, we studied another wheel-legged robot, [Mushibot](https://github.com/MuShibo/Micro-Wheeled_leg-Robot), which is almost a mini version of ETH Zurich's [Ascento](https://www.ascento.ai/), with some differences in the shape and structure of the leg linkages etc.
+In this blog, we studied another wheel-legged robot, [Mushibot](https://github.com/MuShibo/Micro-Wheeled_leg-Robot), which is almost a mini version of ETH Zurich's [Ascento](https://www.ascento.ai/), with some differences in the shape and structure of the leg linkages etc.

-In addition to the anatomy of its hardware, we spent more time on Mushibot's motion control.

-&nbsp;
-# 2. Actuators and Sensors

 Let's start with the hardware used in the Mushibot, especially